dineshad/MyBlog-What-Why-When-How/index.md

 Just log in to GitHub in incognito/private browser window.-->

 What is SVG
+XML-based markup language for describing two-dimensional vector graphics.Unlike JPEGs, GIFs, and BMP images, vector graphics are not made up of a grid of pixels.
+Vector graphics are comprised of paths, which are defined by a start and end point.They can be scaled to a different size and not lose any image quality.
 When and why SVG is used instead of jpg,jpeg,png etc?
 How to create from scratch a circle svg button with text on it ,save it in the application folder and include in the html file?

 What is a CSS layout?
 What're CSS layout types?